-Academic Exploration and Opportunity
+HN 211 Academic Exploration and Opportunity

-This course acts as continuation of HN 201 in planning for scholarship and service abroad and provides discussion of Opportunities in Academic Disciplines, Part II.
+This course acts as continuation of HN 210 in plan-

+(PDCC) Parkville Daytime Campus Center - By Invitation Only HN - Degree with Honors Program ning for scholarship and service abroad and provides discussion of Opportunities in Academic Disciplines, Part II.
 It meets once weekly to investigate scholarship and academic opportunities in the global community.
 1:0:1